mariuskimmina/Blog/content/blog/Automated_Certificate_Management_in_CoreDNS.md

 * HTTP-01
 * DNS-01

-Solving either one of these will enable you to obtain a certificate for your domain.
-Only the DNS challenge will allow you to obtain wildcard certificates tho.
+Solving either one of these will enable you to obtain a certificate for your domain but only the DNS challenge will allow you to obtain wildcard certificates.

 According to [their own stats](https://letsencrypt.org/stats/) there are close 300M Domains that use certificates issued by Let's Encrypt.